Lima001/UFPR-FGMC/README.md

 Vehicle recognition from images is a crucial component of Intelligent Transportation Systems (ITS), supporting applications such as automated tolling, access control, and forensics.
 Fine-Grained Vehicle Classification (FGVC) extends this capability by identifying vehicles by their specific make, model, and type.
 However, existing research has largely centered on four-wheeled vehicles, with motorcycles receiving limited attention despite representing a substantial share of traffic in many countries, including Brazil.
 This underrepresentation can reduce the effectiveness and fairness of ITS solutions.

 To address this gap, our work, entitled **"A Study on Fine-Grained Motorcycle Classification for Intelligent Transportation Systems"** [[PDF]](./pdfs/lima2025fgmc.pdf), investigates Fine-Grained Motorcycle Classification (FGMC) in real-world ITS scenarios.
 We evaluated seven deep learning architectures under two training protocols for independent make and model classification.
-To enable this study, we augmented the [RodoSol-ALPR](https://github.com/raysonlaroca/rodosol-alpr-dataset) dataset — a widely adopted source for Automatic License Plate Recognition (ALPR) — with motorcycle make and model annotations.
-This effort resulted in two new datasets: *MotorcycleMake* and *MotorcycleModel*.
+To enable this study, we augmented the a widely adopted Automatic License Plate Recognition (ALPR) dataset with motorcycle make and model annotations.
+This effort resulted in two datasets: *MotorcycleMake* and *MotorcycleModel*.

 ## About MotorcycleMake and MotorcycleModel